-The UK continues to be one of the leading maritime centres in the world.
-London's reputation as a centre of excellence for the resolution of international maritime disputes continues to go from strength to strength.
-The majority of shipping contracts are governed by English law, and London continues to be the leading shipping arbitration centre, measured by the number of annual arbitrator appointments.46 In addition, the specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty courts) continue to enjoy an excellent reputation internationally.
-This is highlighted by the fact that the proportion of the Commercial Court's business that is international is 75 per cent.47
+Despite the challenges of the covid-19 pandemic, in addition to the implications arising from the end of the Brexit transition period, English law and jurisdiction continue to remain attractive to parties wishing to resolve disputes.
+The majority of shipping contracts are governed by English law, and the latest statistics show that arbitration continues to thrive in London.
+In addition, specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty Courts) continue to enjoy an excellent reputation internationally.
+This is highlighted by the fact that the proportion of the Commercial Court's business that is international is 79 per cent.